PrzemyslawSwiderski/python-gradle-plugin/README.md

 - `minicondaVersion` -> Miniconda3 version, default `latest`
 - `minicondaRepoUrl` -> repository URL which should be used to download binaries, default `https://repo.anaconda.com/miniconda`
-- `minicondaRepoUsername` -> username for the basic auth if needed, empty by default
+- `minicondaRepoUsername` -> username for the basic auth if needed, absent by default
 - `minicondaRepoPassword` -> password for the basic auth, used if `minicondaRepoUsername` is specified, should not be passed directly in script file, can be supplied by [gradle properties](https://docs.gradle.org/current/userguide/build_environment.html#sec:gradle_configuration_properties)
-  , empty by default
+  , absent by default
 - `minicondaRepoHeaders` -> additional optional headers used for connection, empty map by default
+- `installDir` -> property to customize conda installation directory, equals to `<root-project-dir>/.gradle/python` by default

-- Sample extension config in `build.gradle.kts` file:
+Sample extension configuration inside of `build.gradle.kts` file:

 ```kotlin
 pythonPlugin {